hamidgasmi/training.computerscience.cloud.aws/README.md

 	- An Encrypted snapshot requires a new destination region KMS CMK to be copied to a new region
 	- [For more details](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html)
 - Encryption in Transit:
-	- Data in transIt's encrypted for asynchronous replication of read-replicas in different regions
+	- Data in transit is encrypted for asynchronous replication of read-replicas in different regions

 </details>